 Content updates

 If you regularly add new content or update existing content, it is advisable to check the load time after significant changes.
-This will ensure that the new content does not negatively impact your website's performance.
+This way, you make sure that the new content does not negatively affect the performance of your website.

 Traffic volume

-If your website has a high volume of traffic, it is even more important to regularly check and optimize load times.
+If your website has high traffic volume, it’s even more important to regularly check and optimize load times.
 Slow load times can lead to loss of visitors and potential revenue, so make sure your website is always fast and efficient for your users.

 Technical updates